Planning a visit and want to know what to see on the Isle of Skye? Read on!

 Hike the Quiraing

-The Quiraing is another of the most popular hikes on the Isle of Skye, not as challenging as hiking up The Storr or into the Cuillins, but not to be dismissed as an easy stroll by any means.
+The Quiraing is another popular hike on Skye, not as challenging as hiking up The Storr or into the Cuillins, but not to be dismissed as an easy stroll by any means.
 It is described as a “moderate” walk on the information board, but Skye operates a different scale of difficulty to the rest of the UK!
 I would say this is a moderate to challenging hike.
 The entire loop takes about three hours.

 The Quiraing is a landslip on the Trotternish peninsular at the northern most tip of Skye.
-There is a large carpark at the trailhead and it seems to be always busy, although we had no problems finding space.
+There is a large carpark at the trailhead.
 Make sure you pay the correct fee and also park in the appropriate space for you vehicle; we saw several vehicles with parking tickets!

-The trail around the Quiraing seemed to be quite busy for the first half mile when we tackled it recently, but then crowds seemed to disappear and there were far fewer people on the rest of the loop.
+The trail around the Quiraing is often quite busy for the first half mile, but then crowds seem to disappear and there are far fewer people on the rest of the loop.
 The first section of the trail traverses the hill along a fairly narrow ridge.

-There is a bit of an optional detour here out to the cliff overlooking the coast or one can just stay on the loop trail and head up to the summit.
+There is an optional detour here out to the cliff overlooking the coast or one can just stay on the loop trail and head up to the summit.

-This section of the trail was quite muddy when we visited.
+This section of the trail was quite muddy when we visited most recently.
 It was tricky enough in hiking boots, but I did feel sorry for the young woman in the white flatties: they must have been completely ruined!

 The path down the other side was also muddy and the trail had eroded in places.
 As it is quite steep, this made the downhill section quite tricky too.

-I am not quite sure why, but I thought the hike around the Quiraing was aimed at casual walkers looking to enjoy the views and was going to be relatively easy.
+Many people think the hike around the Quiraing is aimed at casual walkers looking to enjoy the views and an easy walk.
 It is not easy, but the views are wonderful.
-It is a reasonably challenging hike and I would definitely recommend hiking boots.
+It is a reasonably challenging hike – and I would definitely recommend hiking boots!

-It was a rather grey day when we decided to scoot over to the village of Elgol.
+It was a rather grey day when we most recently decided to scoot over to the village of Elgol.
 One has to be prepared to do things in the rain on Skye!
 Elgol is on at the end of the Strathaird Peninsula, one of the most remote spots on Skye.
 It is very beautiful with stunning views across the loch to the Cuillins and even on this rather bleak, windy day, it was still possible to see how beautiful it is.
+If time permits, Elgol should also be on the list of what to see on Skye.

-Neist Point is an absolute highlight on any visit to Skye, but on the most westerly tip of the island, it is about as remote and as wild as can be imagined on a grey, blustery day.
+What to see on Skye?
+Do not miss Neist Point!
+It is an absolute highlight on any visit to Skye, but on the most westerly tip of the island, it is about as remote and as wild as can be imagined on a grey, blustery day.
 Several miles of twisty, single track road brings one to the point where the lighthouse is situated.
 When we visited a couple of years ago, the wind was howling!
 Not having a hat with me, I refused to take off my motorbike helmet as it was so cold and windy.
 Looking down to the point from near the carpark, I had to hang on to the railings to stop myself from being blown away.
 Wow!

 Unfortunately, these conditions meant that it was not advisable to actually walk along the cliff to the lighthouse, but the coast and the cliffs here are spectacular, so it was by no means a wasted journey.